 Let’s go back to the bear example.
 Say you once heard that “playing dead” is better than running from a bear.
 But that advice only works for protecting yourself against a mother Grizzly bear who is defending her cubs, not other bears or other situations.

 Focus not on the algorithm, but on the things your competition is doing.
 And then outdo them.

-A prescribed SEO recommendation based on research across millions of keywords may say, for example, the optimal meta title is eight words.
-But upon further analysis of the search results for your keyword set, you might find the top-ranked pages to be very different.
+A prescribed SEO recommendation based on research across millions of keywords may say, for example, that the optimal meta title is eight words.
+However, upon further analysis of the search results for your keyword set, you might find the top-ranked pages to be very different.

 At the end of the day, the webpage that is least imperfect compared to the competition is going to win the race to survive in the search results.